Last Updated: February 12, 2026

 Directionality determines which class holds a reference to the other and whether communication is one-way or two-way.

 In a unidirectional association, only one class is aware of or holds a reference to the other class.
+The referenced class has no knowledge of who is referencing it.

 Example: An Order object uses a PaymentGateway to process transactions, but the PaymentGateway doesn't keep track of any orders.
+The order knows about the gateway.
+The gateway doesn't know about the order.

 In a bidirectional association, both classes are aware of each other.
 Each class holds a reference to the other, enabling two-way communication.